The Ultimate Guide to Social Media Marketing

 Take a look at some of the top social channels and how you might use them to share content and engage in conversation.

 Facebook is one of the biggest social networks in the world, with more than a billion active users.
 While it was very popular among younger people when it first started to grow, it is not becoming less popular with teenagers and younger adults.
 However, it is still used by a broad range of people from a variety of backgrounds.
 Facebook is an informal, friendly place, where you can set up a dedicated page for your brand.
-As well as organic marketing, you can take advantage of Facebook's PPC advertising network.
+All Social Media jobs will involve Facebook organic marketing, and you can also take advantage of Facebook's PPC advertising network.

 Instagram is a visual social tool that is now owned by Facebook, meaning it has some integrations with the former site.
 Instagram allows you to upload photos, videos and also Stories, which will appear for a limited time before disappearing.
 Instagram has a slightly younger user base compared to Facebook and although it can be used on desktop, it's more likely to be used as a mobile app.
 It's a good choice for any brand that perhaps wants to promote a visual product, whether it's fashion or a travel destination.